kenijo/flickrSyncr/README.md

     --generate-tags   Generate tags based on the name of the photoset when uploading

-This script is using the following external PHP classes
+This script is using a modified version of the following external PHP classes

     - phpFlickr : http://www.phpflickr.com
     - KLogger   : http://codefury.net